-Taman Ayun Temple is a Mother Temple (Paibon) to Mengwi Kingdom.
+Taman Ayun Temple is a Mother Temple (Paibon) to the Mengwi Kingdom.
 This temple was built by Mengwi King, I Gusti Agung Putu, in the Javanese year of 1556 (1634 AD).
-Initially, I Gusti Agung Putu built a temple to the north of Mengwi village to the worship of his ancestors.
+Initially, I Gusti Agung Putu built a temple to the north of Mengwi village to worship his ancestors.
 The temple was named Genter Park.
 When Mengwi grew into a big kingdom, I Gusti Agung Putu moved Genter Park eastward and expand the compound.
-The expanded temple was officially declared Taman Ayun Temple on Kliwon Tuesday – Medangsia the fourth month in the Javanese year of 1556.
-Until today, each Kliwon Tuesday of wuku Medangsia in Javanese calendar (Saka), a piodalan (ceremony) is held in this temple to celebrate the temple’s anniversary.

 Taman Ayun Temple has gone through a number of restoration works.
 Large scale restoration was implemented in 1937.
-In 1949, restoration work was done to the kori agung (the grand room), Bentar temple.
+In 1949, restoration work was done to the Kori Agung (the grand room), Bentar temple.
 A big wantilan was also constructed during the time.
 The third restoration was implemented in 1972, followed by the final restoration in 1976.
 Taman Ayun Temple complex is 100 meters in length and 250 meters in width.
 The complex comprises an outer court and three inner courts.
-The inner courts, sided with stone fences, have different elevations, and the inner most is the highest one.
+The inner courts, sided with stone fences, have different elevations, and Temple innermost is the highest one.